CityOfNewYork/growingupnyc/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Change Log ==

+= 1.9 =
+ - Style and layout updates for the re-order interface.
+ - Add version to the CSS/JavaScript files to ensure latest data is loaded instead cached.
+ - WordPress 6.8.2 compatibility tag

+= 1.8.8 =
+ - PHP 8.3.4 compatibility check
+ - Slight CSS and layout adjustments.
+ - WordPress 6.8 compatibility tag

+= 1.8.7 =
+ - CSS adjustments for span action section.
+ - Option for term edit link.
+ - Include the term edit link on the ReOrder interface.
+ - Wordpress 6.7 compatibility check and tag update.

+= 1.8.6 =
+ - Fix: TTO_addons class not loaded which makes the compatibility routines not triggering.

+= 1.8.5 =
+ - Temporary placeholder function to prevent fatal errors when using the Uncode theme.

+= 1.8.4 =
+ - Code structure improvements.
+ - New option "Show / Hide re-order interface" - Display the Taxonomy Order interface for the specified post types
+ - WordPress 6.6.1 compatibility check and tag update

 = 1.8.2 =
  - Polylang fix - Ignore the 'language' to avoid unnecessarily sorting.
  - Set-up the Live Preview for the plugin.